marioacc/contactlistnode/README.md

 # Contact-list with Node.js and the MEAN stack.
 <h4>Windows:</h4>
 1-.
-Download Node.js from  https://nodejs.org/ <br>
+Download and install Node.js from:  https://nodejs.org/ (the stable version).
+At the time of this post was 5.5.0.<br>
 2-.
-Download MongoDB from https://www.mongodb.org <br>
+Download MongoDB from https://www.mongodb.org.
+At the time of this post was 3.2.1<br>
 3-.
-Add mongo to path. <br>
-4-.
-Run mongod (this is the deamon)<br>
+Run mongod.
+By default mongodb is installed in <code>C:\Program Files\MongoDB\Server\3.2\bin</code> You can add it to the enviroment variables also you can open your terminal and paste <code>cd C:\Program Files\MongoDB\Server\3.2\bin</code> or the directory where you installed mongodb and run <code>mongod</code></br>

 <h4>Mac OSX</h4>
 1-.Download and install Node.js from:  https://nodejs.org/ (the stable version).
 At the time of this post was 5.5.0.<br>